 Things to know if you love a teen

 If you’re here, then you must have a teenager in your life.
 Loving a teen is wonderful, challenging, frustrating, and often super exhausting.
-There are a few things that you need to know if you love a teenager.
+There are a few things to know if you love a teenager.

 Hang in there!
 Know that you can do this!